zhengqili/MegaDepth/README.md

 # MegaDepth: Learning Single-View Depth Prediction from Internet Photos

-This is an code of the algorithm described in "MegaDepth: Learning Single-View Depth Prediction from Internet Photos, Z. Li and N. Snavely, CVPR 2018".
+This is a code of the algorithm described in "MegaDepth: Learning Single-View Depth Prediction from Internet Photos, Z. Li and N. Snavely, CVPR 2018".
 The code skeleton is based on "https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix".
 If you use our code or models for academic purposes, please consider citing:

     @inproceedings{MDLi18,
 	  	title={MegaDepth: Learning Single-View Depth Prediction from Internet Photos},